 Your employer decides whether or not to sponsor a Flexible Spending Account, or “Flex Plan” as one of your insurance benefits.

 Flex is an IRS-approved method of paying for your “out-of-pocket” Health, Dental, Vision, & qualified Over-The-Counter expenses with set aside “pre-tax” dollars.

 Why Participate In a Flex-Plan?

-- Emergencies, just for real emergencies!
-The cost is extremely high and the wait is very long.
+- Emergency Room- the cost is extremely high and the wait is generally very long.

 Dr Julie et Joseph Boulos: dentist (speaks English & French)

 All Coast Dental is a family and cosmetic dentistry.
 Dr Joseph Boulos speaks fluently French and English.
 Dr Joseph and Dr Julie offer a high quality dentistry using the most modern dental techniques and materials available for your dental care.
 They offer a wide range of services in general dentistry including periodontal laser therapy, cosmetic dentistry, root canal treatment, crown and bridge, pediatric dentistry, tooth removal, dentures, and teeth whitening.

 Dr Veronique James : pediatrician (speaks English and French)

 4150 Regents Park Row Ste 355